taylorsilva/concourse-tutorial/section-01/ReadMe.md

 If you click on the black bar that says `hello-world-task` you should see the following output with timestamps to the left.

+> Note: The first two lines show Concourse downloading the container image.
+Concourse will cache the container image so subsequent runs won't waste time downloading the image again.

 ```
 fetching alpine@sha256:acd3ca9941a85e8ed16515bfc5328e4e2f8c128caa72959a58a127b7801ee01f
 9d48c3bd43c5 [==========================================] 2.7MiB/2.7MiB
 Hello, World!
 ```

 It worked!
 The colour of the `hello-world` job should now be green, indicating that the last build was successful (had an exit status of `0`).
+If you trigger the job a second time you won't see the container image being downloaded, just the output "Hello, World!".

 ### Part Two - Resources